pablohpsilva/vuejs-component-style-guide/README.md

 export default MenuMixin
 ```

-To use the mixin, simply import into both components (I only show the mobile component).
+To use the mixin, simply import it into both components (I only show the mobile component).

 ```html
 <template>